b3nab/payload-better-auth/README.md

 ### READ CAREFULLY

+- The plugin may run some operations that may be disruptive to your application and database.
 - This plugin is not yet ready for production use.
 - Mantainers are not responsible for any issues that may occur when using this plugin.
 - It is highly encouraged to contribute to the project by opening issues and pull requests.